 - To speak with a TIAA representative, call 866-999-3844, from 8 a.m. to 10 p.m. on weekdays and 9 a.m. to 6 p.m.
 (ET) on Saturdays.

 - Sign up for a virtual financial counseling session.
 Click here to schedule an appointment

 For many of our team members currently participating in one of the existing Hackensack Meridian Health retirement plans, the following process will look really familiar to you:

 - Just as your retirement contributions are deducted by pay period, you receive the match to those funds (up to the limits allowed) in the same pay period.
 The match is not paid as a lump sum.

 - If you are eligible for the 1.5% non-elective core contribution, those funds will be deposited into your retirement account by March 15 of the following calendar year as a lump sum.

-	Deductions from your January 4 paycheck have been counted toward your retirement account, but are not yet visible online.
-We are taking some additional time to process this initial transfer to ensure quality controls are in place at each step.
-Contributions (both voluntary and HMH matching, if eligible) will be visible in your TIAA accounts within the next few days.
+Deductions from your paycheck have been counted toward your retirement account.
+To ensure accuracy, quality controls are in place to reconcile your contributions from payroll to TIAA.
+Your Contributions (both voluntary and HMH matching, if eligible) will be visible in your TIAA accounts within a few days of your payroll check date.

 In evaluating the plans’ investment options, the Hackensack Meridian Health Retirement Plans Committee considered factors such as investment performance, risk and costs.
 The new lineup has been designed to provide a diversified range of investment options from a number of fund families.
 It is available now on TEAMHMH.COM.

-	The majority of Hackensack Meridian Health team members will be eligible to participate in the new defined contribution plan, including new hires starting January 1, 2019, with a few important exceptions:
+The majority of Hackensack Meridian Health team members will be eligible to participate in the new defined contribution plan with a few important exceptions:

 - Team members at Hackensack University Medical Center and Palisades currently enrolled in the defined benefit plan.
 These plans will continue unchanged over the next few years, subject to IRS review